FePhyFoFum/PyPHLAWD/README.md

 There is a configuration file that has some basic configuration settings.
 You will probably need to at least change the `DI` setting.
 This is the location of the PyPHLAWD scripts that you downloaded.
 The other settings are described below.

 ```
-DI = "~/Dropbox/programming/pyphlawd/src/" #location of the scripts
+DI = "~/Dropbox/programming/pyphlawd/src/"     # location of the scripts
-tempname = "temp.fas" #the name of a temp file that will be used.
-This will be created in your current directory
+tempname = "temp.fas"    # the name of a temp file, created in your current dir
-dosamp = True #do you want to use sampled files when the files get big.
+dosamp = True            # do you want to sample big seq files.
 If not, set `False`
-sampsize = 20 #if you answered True above, then you will want to set a size - the number of sequences
+sampsize = 20            # if True above, then set a size - the number of sequences
-nthread = 10 #number of threads for threaded packages
+nthread = 10             # number of threads for threaded packages
-treemake = False #do you want to build trees for clusters? makes runtime much longer
+treemake = False         # do you want to build trees for clusters? runtime increases
-length_limit = 0.5 #seqs must match at least this length
+length_limit = 0.5       # seqs must match at least this length
-evalue_limit = 10e-10 #evalue limit, must be better
+evalue_limit = 10e-10    # evalue limit, must be better
-perc_identity = 20 #at least this identity
+perc_identity = 20       # at least this identity
 ```